 The Linea GigE obtains an IP address using the Link Local Address (LLA) or DHCP, by default.
 A LLA IP address is obtained typically in a few seconds with Microsoft Windows Vista/7/8.
-If required, a persistent IP address can be assigned (see "Running the Network Configuration Tool" on page 26).
+If required, a persistent IP address can be assigned (see Running the Network Configuration Tool).